 Each year, the Johannesburg Workshop in Theory and Criticism will invite a group of esteemed scholars to present on their current research and theoretical interests.
 Instructors will present their work in the form of lectures and/or seminars.

 The JWTC will also host other scholars and intellectuals in roundtable discussions, public lectures, exhibitions, performances and other fora for intellectual discussion and contemplation.
 Please see the JWTC programme for further details.

-The Johannesburg Workshop in Theory and Criticism is located at the University of the Witwatersrand in the Faculty of Humanities.
+The Johannesburg Workshop in Theory and Criticism is located at the University of the Witwatersrand under the umbrella of the Wits Institute for Social and Economic Research (WISER).
 We are always looking to partner with other projects and organisations which work with similar ideas and orientations.
-Currently we draw support and partnership from the Center for Transnational Cultural Analysis at Yale University, the University of California Humanities Research Institute, the Centre for Contemporary Theory at the University of Chicago and the Franklin Humanities Institute at Duke University, the Prince Claus Fund and the Goethe Institute (Johannesburg).
+Currently we draw support and partnership from the University of California Humanities Research Institute (UCHRI),the Franklin Humanities Institute (FHI) at Duke University, and the Goethe Institute (Johannesburg).